 Universal basic education

-In the eyes of an ignoramus like me this might sound like some sort of financial utopia, and there is no doubt that at this moment, December 2020, it is.
+In the eyes of an ignoramus like me this might sound like some kind of financial utopia, and there is no doubt that at this moment, December 2020, it is.

 In fact, however, it is closely linked to an important concept, which could soon be introduced in Europe (especially if you contribute to the collection of signatures): a universal minimum income.